mmistakes/minimal-mistakes/_posts/2022/2022-04-27-dns-forwarding-azure-hub-and-spoke.md

 **This means that this service is available only within Azure.
 On premise resources even if connected via VPN S2S can't benefit of this names resolution.**

-# How can I integrate my on premise DNS with Azure?
+# How can I integrate my on premises DNS with Azure?

 As mentioned above, Azure Firewall is a cloud-native firewall as a service (FWaaS) offering that allows you to centrally govern and log all your traffic flows using a DevOps approach.
 The service supports both application, NAT, and network-level filtering and is integrated with the Microsoft Threat Intelligence feed for filtering known malicious IP addresses and domains.
 Azure Firewall is highly available with built-in auto scaling.
 [Azure Firewall is also well integrated with Azure DNS resolution](https://azure.microsoft.com/it-it/blog/new-enhanced-dns-features-in-azure-firewall-now-generally-available/).
 With his DNS proxy enabled, Azure Firewall can process and forward DNS queries from a Virtual Network(s) to your desired DNS server.
 You can enable DNS proxy in Azure Firewall and Firewall Policy settings.